Thermodynamic Length in Stochastic Thermodynamics of Far-From-Equilibrium Systems: Unification of Fluctuation Relation and Thermodynamic Uncertainty Relation: Coarse-grained Observable Currents

 \section{Coarse-grained Observable Currents}

 Microscopic transition currents and traffics assume complete information of the system.
 However, experimental constraints or ignorance of the microscopic transitions restrict our access to the complete information.
 Experimentally, coarse-grained observable (macroscopic) currents are easily accessible.
 This creates a necessity to examine the possibility of the variational formulation for observable currents.
-In this section, we extend the applicability of the variational formulation to coarse-grained observable currents.
+In this section, we extend the applicability of the variational formulation to coarse-grained observable currents. { The main results are summarized in \cref{sec:observable_current_setup}.
+Their derivation is detailed in \cref{sec:derivation_cg_observable} for completeness.
+The reader is encouraged to read through the derivation \cref{sec:derivation_cg_observable} for a qualitative understanding of the structural impact of the coarse-graining procedure, although the technical details may be skipped. }